psctoolkit/psctoolkit.github.io/_products/psblasext.md

 PREREQUISITES
 -------------

-To build this code you need to have PSBLAS 3.7.0 or later, together with its prerequisites.
+To build this code you need to have PSBLAS 3.8.0-2 or later, together with its prerequisites.

 To make use of the NVIDIA GPU you'll need:
-1. An installation of the CUDA toolkit (version 10);
+1. An installation of the CUDA toolkit (version $ \geq 10$);
 2. The SPGPU code from [davidebarbieri/spgpu](https://github.com/davidebarbieri/spgpu)

-:point_right: Need to update code for CUDA 11 (where the HYB format has been dropped).

 RELEASE
 -------